-- The ARM index must be beyond the control of the lender, easily verifiable by the borrower and published on a regular basis.
-These may include the 1-year Constant Maturity Treasury (CMT) securities and the 12 Month Treasury Average (MTA); the 11th District Cost of Funds Index (COFI) and the London Interbank Offered Rate (LIBOR) index. - Maximum Loan Amount: \$1,000,000 for ARMs with an initial fixed-rate period less than 5 years. - Qualifying Rate: - ARM with an initial fixed-rate period of less than 5 years: Note Rate plus 2%. - ARM with an initial fixed-rate period 5 years or greater: Note Rate.
+- ARM Index: The ARM index must be beyond the control of the lender, easily verifiable by the borrower and published on a regular basis.
+These may include the 30-Day Average of the Secured Overnight Financing Rate (SOFR) as published by the Federal Reserve Board of New York, 1-year Constant Maturity Treasury (CMT) securities and the 12 Month Treasury Average (MTA); the 11th District Cost of Funds Index (COFI) and the London Interbank Offered Rate (LIBOR) index. - Maximum Loan Amount: \$1,000,000 for ARMs with an initial fixed-rate period less than 5 years. - Qualifying Rate: - ARM with an initial fixed-rate period of less than 5 years: Note Rate plus 2%. - ARM with an initial fixed-rate period 5 years or greater: Note Rate.